Gerald1973/mutt_configuration/README.md

 ## Note

-To avoid some problems on Raspberry Pi to see the html in the browser, run the folowing command to install some missing fonts.
+To avoid some problems on Raspberry Pi to see the html in the browser, run the following command to install some missing fonts.
 Because Chromium will generate the html in the directory /tmp and open it in the browser.